 Which protocols are best for VPN gates?

 OpenVPN and WireGuard are the two most recommended protocols.
 OpenVPN is well-established, while WireGuard is faster and simpler, but ensure the provider’s implementation is audited.
-Why your vpn keeps turning on by itself and how to stop it 2
+Is touch vpn safe and what you should know about privacy, security, and free vpn options in 2026

 How does a kill switch protect me?